Bank Polska Kasa Opieki: Third Polish Republic (1989–present)

-In December 2016, Polish state-owned PZU together with Polish Development Fund acquired Bank Pekao – Poland's second largest bank previously owned by Italian bank UniCredit by buying a 32.8% stake in the bank for the amount of PLN 10.6 billion (EUR 2.6 billion).
+In December 2016, Polish state-owned PZU, together with the Polish Development Fund, acquired Bank Pekao – Poland's second-largest bank, previously owned by Italian bank UniCredit—by buying a 32.8% stake in the bank for the amount of PLN 10.6 billion (EUR 2.6 billion).

-In September 2018 Bank Pekao has opened a representative office in London, with the aim to facilitate cooperation between Poland and the UK and to stay close to their clients and investors.
+In September 2018 Bank Pekao opened a representative office in London with the aim to facilitate cooperation between Poland and the UK and to stay close to their clients and investors.
 Bank Pekao also plans on opening several other offices across Europe.

 At the end of 2020, Bank Pekao announced its acquisition of Idea Bank, which was subjected to compulsory restructuring to prevent bankruptcy.
-The acquisition was facilitated by Poland's Bank Guarantee Fund (BGF), an institution aiming to maintain stability in the financial system and resolving issues with financially distressed institutions.
+The acquisition was facilitated by Poland's Bank Guarantee Fund (BGF), an institution aiming to maintain stability in the financial system and resolve issues with financially distressed institutions.

-Since 2022, the Headquarters of the Bank are located in the Forest Tower in Warsaw, Poland.
+Since 2022, the headquarters of the bank has been located in the Forest Tower in Warsaw, Poland.
 Their previous office, the Pekao Tower on Grzybowska Street, was put up for sale in 2023.

 In 2022 Bank Pekao's profits declined by 48.8% due to two main factors.
-The first reason was the introduction of payment holidays by the Polish government, which allowed mortgage holders to postpone payment instalments, which in turn led to a cost of 2.4 billion zlotys ($498.4 million) for the bank.
-The second reason were the increased provisions for legal risks as Bank Pekao expected a higher number of court cases related to the long-running Swiss franc mortgage affair.
-After initially predicting a decrease in interest margins for 2023, due to higher deposit costs and the potential of the polish central bank reducing interest rates, for the first quarter of 2023 the net interest income grew by 34% to 2.77 billion zlotys ($651.1 million), while the net profit surged by 60% to 1.45 billion zlotys ($349.7 million).
+The first reason was the introduction of payment holidays by the Polish government, which allowed mortgage holders to postpone payment installments, which in turn led to a cost of 2.4 billion zlotys ($498.4 million) for the bank.
+The second reason was the increased provisions for legal risks, as Bank Pekao expected a higher number of court cases related to the long-running Swiss franc mortgage affair.
+After initially predicting a decrease in interest margins for 2023 due to higher deposit costs and the potential of the Polish central bank reducing interest rates, for the first quarter of 2023 the net interest income grew by 34% to 2.77 billion zlotys ($651.1 million), while the net profit surged by 60% to 1.45 billion zlotys ($349.7 million).

 In early 2023, Bank Pekao, alongside three other banks, signed a cooperation agreement with Orlen Synthos Green Energy (OSGE).
 The agreement aims to provide financing for the construction of several BWRX-300 small modular reactors (SMs) in the country.
-According to Bank Pekao's President, Leszek Skiba, the investment was made because nuclear energy production aligns with Bank Pekao's aspirations to be a leader in Poland's energy transformation.
+According to Bank Pekao's president, Leszek Skiba, the investment was made because nuclear energy production aligns with Bank Pekao's aspirations to be a leader in Poland's energy transformation.

-In June 2025, Bank Pekao and Polish insurer PZU agreed agreed a potential merger plan in order to create a €23 billion financial firm.
+In June 2025, Bank Pekao and Polish insurer PZU agreed on a potential merger plan in order to create a €23 billion financial firm.